cambiotraining/spatial-transcriptomics/materials/11-XeniumExample.md

 ## Comparing BANKSY and Seurat Clusters
 We can compare the clusters identified by Banksy with the original clusters identified by Seurat.
 We can use the `table` function to create a contingency table showing the overlap between the Banksy clusters and the Seurat clusters.
 This will allow us to see how well the Banksy clusters align with the original clusters by counting the number of cells in each Banksy cluster that belong to each Seurat cluster.
 We can also visualize the overlap between the Banksy clusters and the Seurat clusters using a heatmap.
 The `pheatmap` function can be used to create a heatmap of the contingency table, showing the number of cells in each Banksy cluster that belong to each Seurat cluster.
+We are displaying the number of overlapping genes in each cell of the heatmap using the `display_numbers` argument and formatting the numbers to have no decimal places using the `number_format` argument.

 ```r
 contingency_table <- table(banksy$banksy_cluster, xenium$seurat_clusters)